cdapio/cdap/cdap-docs/admin-manual/source/installation/installation.rst

 #.
 Open a command prompt and navigate to ``CDAP_HOME/examples``.
 #.
 Each example folder has a ``.jar`` file in its ``target`` directory.
    For verification, we will use the ``WordCount`` example.
 #.
-Open a web browser to the CDAP Console.
+Open a web browser to the CDAP UI.
    It is located on port ``9999`` of the box where you installed CDAP.
 #.
-On the Console, click the button *Load an App*.
+On the UI, click the button *Add App*.
 #.
 Find the pre-built ``WordCount-``\ |literal-release|\ ``.jar`` using the dialog box to navigate to
    ``CDAP_HOME/examples/WordCount/target/``.
 #.
 Once the application is deployed, instructions on running the example can be found at the